 Azion has our own data delivery service, Azion Data Streaming.
-By using our edge computing platform, Azion Data Streaming provides consistent and fault-tolerant real-time data delivery to support and empower our own and third party data analytics tools.
+By using our edge platform, Azion Data Streaming provides consistent and fault-tolerant real-time data delivery to support and empower our own and third party data analytics tools.
 Azion Data Streaming is equipped with versatile, prebuilt connectors, enabling an ease and flexibility of configuration that makes upping your system’s observability game quick and painless.
 Designed to service the needs of our own edge platform, Azion Data Streaming is built to handle the raw data generated by thousands of edge nodes, giving it impressive storage and processing power.

 Plus, it’s equipped with state of the art, end-to-end encryption, ensuring that all of that data remains accessible to you and only you.